Supplier Love – Cornwall Caricatures

 What inspired Cornwall Caricatures?

-At that point I still saw it as ‘just something I did’ and a hobby and didn’t see it as a remarkable talent.
-Like most people in society I didn’t view art as a ‘real job’ and as a forward-planner, I had already decided my future career while still at Primary School.
-I’d always loved magazines and trying to replicate them as a child with desk-top publishing software, so I put my focus into that, studying Graphic Design at college and uni, and throwing myself into placements to get contacts in the industry and pursue my career in magazine design.
+At that point I still saw it as just something I did for fun.
+Like most people in society I didn’t view art as a ‘real job’.
+I’d always loved magazines and trying to replicate them as a child, so I put my focus into that, studying Graphic Design at college and uni, and throwing myself into placements to get contacts in the industry and pursue my career in magazine design.
 However, I still drew caricatures and faces for all of my degree projects, and looking back, it seems so obvious now.
 In fact, I actually got asked a few times if I should be doing the Illustration course instead, but as a naïve 18 year old, I couldn’t see how that would get me a job, and being self-employed or freelance just sounded too scary and full of risk.

 Fast forward to my final year and we had to take on live briefs for National companies, to give us experience of real-life pitches.
 I chose the British Music Experience (then based at the O2 in London) and created 64 ‘icon’ illustrations of the 64 most iconic British musicians to celebrate 64 years of British Music.
 I designed a poster campaign for London Underground tube stations, inviting the public to guess the faces from the stripped down illustrations, which were basically coloured boxes with just the iconic hairstyles and accessories that made a celeb unique.
 Effectively caricaturing in its simplest form!
 My idea was such a hit, that not only did I win the brief, I won the overall National YCN award from thousands of young designers all across the country, and the O2 even paid me to commission the project for real, with stars such as Rod Stewart donating prizes like a signed guitar.

-From there I began my career in Graphic Design and almost made it to London a few times, but a job offer clashed with having just put a deposit on a place in Cornwall with my then boyfriend (now husband), so I was destined to stay in the Duchy where I was born and raised.
-However, I still felt like I had an itch to scratch and my love of capturing faces remained.
-I drew at a few events in 2012 and 2013 for friends, just as a hobby, so I kept my toe ever so slightly dipped in and learned on the job how to draw live.
+From there I began my career in Graphic Design, but still felt like I had an itch to scratch and my love of capturing faces remained.
+I drew at a few events for friends, just as a hobby, so I kept my toe ever so slightly dipped in and learned on the job.
 Luckily, I’m a rare breed that enjoys working under pressure, so I liked it!
-I had the idea for Cornwall Caricatures after this, and knew I had photos for my portfolio when the time came to launch, but I was so busy planning my own wedding from 2012-14, (which as you know, takes over your life!), so having been very surprised that there was no live event caricaturist based in the county, and seeing a huge gap in the market, I claimed the name and bought the domain for my website with a view to setting it up after my wedding.
+I had the idea for Cornwall Caricatures when busy planning my own wedding from 2012-14, (which as you know, takes over your life!), having been very surprised that there was no live event caricaturist based in the county.
+So, seeing a gap in the market, I claimed the name and bought the domain for my website .

 What makes your business unique?